Bob Chapek Slams California for Blocking Disneyland’s Reopening

 Also Read: Disney+ Subscribers Hit 73 Million as Parks Revenue Sinks 61%

-Back in September, Disney eliminated around 28,000 domestic jobs in its theme parks division due to uncertainty surrounding the coronavirus pandemic, two-thirds of which will be part-time roles.
-At that time, the company blamed California for exacerbating its financial woes due to its “unwillingness” to lift COVID-19 restrictions that would allow Disneyland, which has remained closed since March, to reopen.
+Back in September, Disney eliminated around 28,000 domestic jobs in its theme parks division because of uncertainty surrounding the coronavirus pandemic, two-thirds of which will be part-time roles.
+At that time, the company blamed California for exacerbating its financial woes due to its “unwillingness” to lift COVID-19 restrictions that would allow Disneyland to reopen.

 Walt Disney World in Florida has been opened with limited capacity since July.